WCVG

 WCVG (1320 AM, "The Voice") is a commercial radio station licensed to Covington, Kentucky, and serving the Cincinnati metropolitan area.
 It is owned by Reign Enterprises, Inc. and airs a brokered programming radio format.
 Hosts buy time on WCVG and may use their shows to advertise their ministries, products or services.
 Programming includes Urban Gospel Christian radio along with special interest talk shows and ethnic shows.

 WCVG operates with 500 watts during daytime hours and 430 watts at night, using a directional antenna at all times.
 Its transmitter is behind the Latonia Shopping Center in Covington.
 WCVG's daytime signal is directional, and resembles a "figure-8" pattern that covers the Cincinnati market inside the I-275 loop.
 WCVG's nighttime pattern points to the south and west and does not cover much of the Ohio portion of the market.
-The northern Kentucky counties still have a listenable nighttime signal.
+The northern Kentucky counties still have a listenable nighttime signal, and most of Kenton County and Hamilton County is served by FM translator W280FW (103.9), which broadcasts from a site on Ryan Avenue in the Mount Auburn neighborhood north of the downtowns of Cincinnati and Covington.